-One of the many challenges facing today’s businesses is the growing number of unfulfilled job openings.
+One of the many challenges facing business leaders is the growing number of unfulfilled job openings.
 Industries across the globe are projected to face staff shortages over the next ten years, resulting in lost potential revenue.

-There are a myriad of reasons for these shortages, things like, not enough training within companies to move workers up the line, generations focused on college degrees and not trade certifications, or the opposite of that—not enough workers with advanced degrees that can manage industries or move into technology based jobs.
+There are many reasons for staff shortages, such as not enough training within companies to move workers up the line, generations focused on college degrees and not enough people working towards trade certifications, and the opposite of that—not enough workers with advanced degrees that can manage industries or move into technology based jobs.
 Additionally, a global economy, that until very recently was humming along, resulted in the working sector not feeling the need to search for new jobs, opportunities, or advanced education or skills.

-The janitorial and cleaning industry is one example of a workforce facing staff shortage issues.
-Reasons for this are increased focus on cleanliness combined with stricter guidelines resulting in an increased workload, unclear expectations for staff, working hours (often after a building is closed), and repetitive tasks that can lead to lack of interest.
+The janitorial and cleaning industry is one example of an industry facing staffing issues.
+Reasons for this are increased focus on cleanliness combined with stricter guidelines resulting in an increased workload, unclear expectations for staff, difficult working hours (often after a building is closed), and repetitive tasks that can lead to lack of interest.

-The healthcare industry is another example of an industry that faces shortages of staff due to increasing amounts of sick people, lack of appropriate supplies (leading many to be concerned for their own health), and across the industry working hours that can lead to burn out, not to mention not enough management to help support other staff members through disruptive or troubling times.
+The healthcare industry is another example of an industry that faces staffing issues due to increasing amounts of sick people, lack of appropriate supplies (leading many to be concerned for their own health), and across the industry working hours that can lead to burn out, not to mention not enough management to help support other staff members through disruptive or troubling times.

 Staffing Issues in the Work Place